- News & events

 Pitching stories to the media

 A media release is an official announcement issued to generate media coverage.
-Newsworthy items include research announcements, awards or accomplishment and high-profile events.
+Newsworthy items include significant research publications and/or findings, awards or accomplishments, and high-profile events.

-An Issues and experts piece is shorter than a media release and its main purpose is to generate interviews with SFU subject matter experts for current affairs topics.
+An Issues and Experts (I&E) piece is shorter than a media release and its main purpose is to generate interviews with SFU subject matter experts for current affairs topics.

-If you would like help alerting the media via one of the above methods, we can help connect you to SFU Media Relations team who can assist.
+If you would like help alerting the media via one of the above methods, we can help connect you to SFU Media Relations.

 Stories for FHS social media and website